bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Forms and validation

-You\'ve most likely encountered forms when registering an account on a website, or when filling out your address for something you\'ve bought online.
+You&apos;ve most likely encountered forms when registering an account on a website, or when filling out your address for something you&apos;ve bought online.

-As a developer, you\'ll use HTML forms to capture user input.
+As a developer, you&apos;ll use HTML forms to capture user input.

 Capturing input is one thing, but the form also needs to ensure the data is usable.
 How can you ensure the user input is valid?

-For example, let\'s say you are building an online food delivery website.
+For example, let&apos;s say you are building an online food delivery website.

 Say a user accidentally makes an error when entering the delivery